rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 - Build `rustc` with the stage1 compiler.
   - The resulting compiler here is called the "stage2" compiler.
-- Build `std` with stage2 compiler.
+- Build `std` with the stage2 compiler.
 - Build `librustdoc` and a bunch of other things with the stage2 compiler.

 <a name=toolchain></a>

 ## Build specific components

-- Build only the core library
+- Build only the core library:

 ```bash
 ./x.py build --stage 0 library/core
 ```

-- Build only the core and `proc_macro` libraries
+- Build only the core and `proc_macro` libraries:

 ```bash
 ./x.py build --stage 0 library/core library/proc_macro